hyron-group/reference/service-development/build-service.md

 Method contain business logic of your app, and just it

-The hyron allows you to focus more on building processing logic with powerful of fontware param-parser.
+Hyron allows you to focus more on building processing logic with powerful of fontware param-parser.
 Now, you can turn a normal function into a router.

 Hyron is friendly will [ECMAScript6](http://es6-features.org/).
 You should used them in your project because it has a fairly short syntax and is easy to use